sabertazimi/awesome-notes/notes/web/javascript/javascriptDevOpsNotes.md

   // This option is not permitted if you're using `options.async` as well,
   // see below for more details.

-  minChunks: number | Infinity | fn,
+  minChunks: number | Number.POSITIVE_INFINITY | fn,
   // (module, count) => boolean,
   // The minimum number of chunks which need to contain a module
   // before it's moved into the commons chunk.